Vluuks/AndroidPractice/Week5/Lab/README.md

 ![Image showing sequential and one threaded execution of tasks, from 1 to 6.
 3 is a task that takes time, like a network request, so the time it takes to execute everything is greatly increased.](async2.png)

+If we wanted to keep everything one one thread, we would have to wait for it to complete before continueing, especially if some task at a later point in time is dependent on the information acquired during task 3.
+This renders the program unresponsive for the time it takes for 3 to complete, because no other tasks can be executed: progress has stalled.

 {% next "Asynchronous code - part 2" %}
 ### Asynchronous code - part 2
-If we wanted to keep everything one one thread, we would have to wait for it to complete before continueing, especially if some task at a later point in time is dependent on the information acquired during task 3.
-This renders the program unresponsive for the time it takes for 3 to complete, because no other tasks can be executed: progress has stalled.
-This is usually undesirable, hence the solution of asynchronity:
+The approach we saw above works, but is usually undesirable.
+We don't want our applications to halt all progress when a time-consuming task is initiated.
+Luckily, there exists a solution in the form of asynchronity:
 ![Image showing one threaded execution of tasks, from 1 to 6.
 3 still takes extra time, but is not executed asynchronously.](async3.png)
 While task 3 is started and still in progress on another thread, task 4, 5 and 6 are started in sequence, even though task 3 has not finished yet!
 This has different implications: